whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 These were the things that made my journey wholesome and meaningful.
 Working with a small team and a growing company can always come with several challenges.
 These challenges can be very unique for different people and my learnings might not always end up helping everyone who is reading this.
 My intention here is to create a space for reflection where one can use these learnings as a foundation to further probe and understand what works for them.
 Good luck!

-**Thanks** to Saloni Mehta for reading drafts of this story and helping with the edits.
+**Thanks** to Saloni Mehta for reading earlier drafts and helping with the edits.